 You can zoom in or out by using the digital crown.
 A scale is shown as you zoom, making it easy to determine how far away points are.

 The most important workout statistics are shown underneath the map.
+Double tap them to cycle through available values.

-The green compass points in the direction of where you started your workout (for example where you parked your car).
+The optional green compass points in the direction of where you started your workout (for example where you parked your car).

 Tapping the green compass shows the distance to this starting position.